nginx/nginx/README.md

 ```

 ## Configuring the build
-Prior to building NGINX (and most other Linux source packages), you must issue the `configure` command with [appropriate flags](https://nginx.org/en/docs/configure.html).
+Prior to building NGINX (and most other Linux source packages), you must run the `configure` script with [appropriate flags](https://nginx.org/en/docs/configure.html).
 This will generate a Makefile in your NGINX source root directory that can then be used to compile NGINX with [options specified during configuration](https://nginx.org/en/docs/configure.html).

 From the NGINX source code repository's root directory: